 Agenda item 1.3

-review and revise Resolution 646 (Rev.WRC-12) for broadband public protection and disaster relief (PPDR)
+review and revise Resolution 646 (Rev.WRC-12) for broadband public protection and disaster relief (PPDR);

 Agenda item 1.5

-consider the use of frequency bands allocated to the fixed-satellite service for the control and non-payload communications of unmanned aircraft systems (UAS)
+consider the use of frequency bands allocated to the fixed-satellite service for the control and non-payload communications of unmanned aircraft systems (UAS);

 Agenda item 1.9.1

-consider possible new allocations to the fixed-satellite service in the frequency bands 7 150-7 250 MHz (space-to-Earth) and 8 400-8 500 MHz (Earth-to-space).
+consider possible new allocations to the fixed-satellite service in the frequency bands 7 150-7 250 MHz (space-to-Earth) and 8 400-8 500 MHz (Earth-to-space);

 Agenda item 1.18

-consider a primary allocation to the radiolocation service for automotive applications in the 77.5-78.0 GHz frequency band
+consider a primary allocation to the radiolocation service for automotive applications in the 77.5-78.0 GHz frequency band;

 Agenda item 7

-consider possible changes, and other options, an advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks
+consider possible changes, and other options, an advance publication, coordination, notification and recording procedures for frequency assignments pertaining to satellite networks;

 Agenda item 9.1.2

-consider and approve the Report of the Director on the ITU-R activities on studies on possible reduction of the coordination arc and technical criteria used in application of RR No. 9.41 in respect of coordination under RR No. 9.7
+consider and approve the Report of the Director on the ITU-R activities on studies on possible reduction of the coordination arc and technical criteria used in application of RR No. 9.41 in respect of coordination under RR No. 9.7;

 Agenda item 9.1.6

-studies towards review of the definitions of fixed service, fixed station and mobile station
+studies towards review of the definitions of fixed service, fixed station and mobile station.

-Agenda item 9.1.8

-consider and approve the Report of the Director on the ITU-R activities on regulatory aspects for nano- and picosatellites.

 3.1 Agenda item 1.1

 “to consider additional spectrum allocations to the mobile service on a primary basis and identification of additional frequency bands for International Mobile Telecommunications (IMT) and related regulatory provisions, to facilitate the development of terrestrial mobile broadband applications, in accordance with Resolution 233 (WRC-12).”

 Under Agenda item 1.1 studies are concentrating on bands between 470 MHz and 6 GHz.
+Within this range, the frequency bands listed below from the list of the frequency bands studied in ITU-R are of particular interest to WMO.

+3.1.1 The frequency bands 1 350-1 400 MHz and 1 427-1 452 MHz

-Within this range, the following frequency bands are of particular interest to WMO:– 1 400-1 427 MHz used for EESS (passive) sensing.
-This band is used by SMOS, SMAP and AQUARIUS.
-It needs to be protected from unwanted emissions from possible use by mobile service systems operating in both adjacent bands (1 375-1 400 and 1 427-1 452 MHz); Current ITU-R studies have determined relevant unwanted emissions levels that would protect EESS (passive);.
+WMO interest in the frequency bands 1 350-1 400 MHz and 1 427-1 452 MHz is due to the need for protection of the frequency band 1 400-1 427 MHz.
+This band is used for EESS (passive) sensing by SMOS, SMAP and AQUARIUS and covered by RR No. 5.340.
+It needs to be protected from unwanted emissions from possible use by mobile service systems operating in both adjacent bands (1 350-1 400 and 1 427-1 452 MHz) if these frequency bands are allocated and/or identified for IMT.